xinetzone/sanstyle-starter/.github/CONTRIBUTING.md

 # Development Conventions

-Welcome to the Executable Book Project (EBP)!
+Welcome to the Sanstyle Project (EBP)!
 We're excited you're here and want to contribute 🎉.

 This page outlines conventions and best practices for development and maintenance across all repositories in the EBP organisation, to help the community make the best tools possible.